 Stop here for the first session.
 That’s enough to mull over for now — and if you go away and do other things, your mind will continue to work on the problem you’ve set it.
 A good night’s sleep between this and your next business development plan session (or even several!) will make your next session much more productive.

 The Action Plan: Business Development Plan Session 2

-Now that you now where you want to go, the purpose of this business planning session is to figure out how you're going to get there, giving you a practical action plan for the next year for your small business.
+Now that you know where you want to go, the purpose of this business planning session is to figure out how you're going to get there, giving you a practical action plan for the next year for your small business.

 3. Set Your Priorities

-In my example in the first session, the three aspects of my business that I thought were most important in terms of achieving my vision statement for next year were all closely related.
+In my example in the first session, the three aspects of my business that I thought was most important in terms of achieving my vision statement for next year were all closely related.
 Yours might not be.
-Look at the three aspects you’ve selected and rate them from most important to least important.
+Look at the three aspects you’ve selected and rated them from most important to least important.

 4. Brainstorm Actions